kent-map/kent/theatre/canterbury-theatre.md

 <br><br>
 By Anglo Saxon times, the amphitheatre along with many of the other city's buildings had decayed and the city lay abandoned.

-Theodore of Tarsus, who was Archbishop of Canterbury from 668-690, banned all wandering players and condemned folk plays.
-He issued ecclesiastical laws condemning [Hoodening](/19c/19c-hoodening/) performances, most popular in East Kent around Christmastime.

-Around AD 1180, Canterbury’s Guild Hall was built on the corner of the High Street and Guildhall Street.
-Although, mainly used for municipal purposes, it also held musical events.
-Thomas Sidney Cooper paid for the refurbishment of the Concert Rooms in the late 1850s with pale blue paper decorated with gold stars, gilt mouldings and white pilasters.[^ref]

-By the 15th/16th century, Liturgical dramas were performed all over Britain.

- ‘Miracle’ plays recounted the lives of saints, while ‘Mystery cycles’ staged stories from the Bible, both performed on wagons.

-Between 1491 – 1520, a church warden from the parish of St Dunstan’s noted;
+In the 7th century, Theodore of Tarsus, who was Archbishop of Canterbury from 667-690, banned dressing up as stags or other beasts which was customary during the midwinter celebrations, seeing these public displays as peverse and 'devilish'.[^ref4] Later, in the sixteenth century, the good folk of Kent revelled in pageantry.
+A church warden from the parish of St Dunstan’s noted:
 <br><br>
 “Canterbury has it’s own pageant of St. Thomas, with one hundred billmen and bowmen preceding a pageant wagon.
 On it, stood the figures of St Thomas, with a mechanical moving head and a hidden bag of blood, four boy knights, with splendidly gilded armour.”

 Christopher Marlowe, spy and playwright, was born at 57, St George's Street in 1564 and attended the King's school from 1578.
 In 1592, he visited Canterbury to see his play 'The Jew of Malta' performed at the Guildhall.
 Whilst staying in the city, Marlowe got into a fight with William Corkine, a cathedral musician, at the Cheker of Hope Inn.
 The inn which also served as a theatre venue, had a galleried courtyard and was surrounded by two floors which could accommodate up to 100 pilgrims.
 It is mentioned in the fifeenth century ‘Tale of Beryn’ and was also known as the ‘Chaucer Inn’.

 John ‘Bileous' Bale (1495-1563), famed for his vitriolic language attacking the Catholic church, wrote 'King John' which it is argued is the earliest historical drama in English.[^ref] (Brown, Hutchinson and Irwin _Written City_) It was probably performed at St Stephens in 1538.